-Concurrent Registration / Correspondence Courses
+Concurrent Registration

-Students registered for Graduate Studies courses of study at Asia-Pacific International University who wish to enroll simultaneously or concurrently for courses in another Institution of Higher Education in Thailand or who wish to take courses by correspondence must first seek permission from the Program Director and VPAA prior to enrollment.
+Students registered for Graduate Studies courses of study at Asia-Pacific International University who wish to enroll simultaneously or concurrently for courses in another Institution of Higher Education must first seek permission from the Graduate Program Chair and VPAA prior to enrollment.

-In granting permission for concurrent registration the total study load projected for the student will be considered.
+In granting permission for concurrent registration, the total study load projected for the student will be considered.
 Overloads beyond that normally approved at Asia-Pacific International University will not be permitted.
-The academic load for a full-time regular student is 12 credits or 6 credits for a regular part-time student at graduate level.
+The academic load for a full-time regular student is 12 credits, or 6 credits for a regular part-time student at graduate level.
 Concurrent registration for undergraduate credits with graduate credits may not exceed 6 undergraduate credits and 6 graduate credits for a full-time regular student per semester.
 A regular part-time student may not exceed an academic load of 3 undergraduate credits and 3 graduate credits per semester.
-Noncredit courses and audit courses are counted at half value.
-Graduate credits earned through concurrent registration at another institution will not be able to be transferred unless permission has been obtained prior to registration at the other institution.
+Non-credit courses and audit courses are counted at half value.
+Graduate credits earned through concurrent registration at another institution cannot be transferred unless permission was obtained prior to registration at the other institution.